barotto/libRocketDoc/pages/cpp_manual/contexts.md

 #### Creating a custom context

-A custom context is a class derived from {{page.lib_ns}}::Core::Context.
-There are no virtual methods on {{page.lib_ns}}::Core::Context, so it cannot be specialised.
+A custom context is a class derived from `{{page.lib_ns}}::Core::Context`.
+There are no virtual methods on `{{page.lib_ns}}::Core::Context`, so it cannot be specialised.

 #### Creating a custom context instancer

 A custom context instancer needs to be registered with the {{page.lib_name}} factory in order to override the default instancer.
-A custom context instancer needs to be derived from {{page.lib_ns}}::Core::ContextInstancer, and implement the required virtual methods:
+A custom context instancer needs to be derived from `{{page.lib_ns}}::Core::ContextInstancer`, and implement the required virtual methods:

 ```cpp
 // Instances a context.